Nanoinjection: Applications

 By delivering certain particles into cells, diseases can be treated or even cured.
 Gene therapy is possibly the most common field of foreign material delivery into cells and has great implications for curing human genetic diseases.

-For example, two monkeys colorblind from birth were given gene therapy treatment in a recent experiment.
+For example, in a recent experiment two monkeys colorblind from birth were given gene therapy treatment via microinjection.
 As a result of gene therapy, both animals had their color vision restored with no apparent side effects.
 Traditionally, gene therapy has been divided into two categories: biological (viral) vectors and chemical or physical (nonviral) approaches.
 Although viral vectors are currently the most effective approach to delivering DNA into cells, they have certain limitations, including immunogenicity, toxicity, and limited capacity to carry DNA.

 One factor critical to successful gene therapy is the development of efficient delivery systems.
 Although advances in gene transfer technology, including viral and non-viral vectors, have been made, an ideal vector system has not yet been constructed.